Caesar Wu: Early life

-Caesar Wu was born on 19 October 1996 in Shenzhen, Guangdong Province of China.
+Wu Xize was born on 19 October 1996 in Shenzhen, Guangdong Province of China.

 Career

-Caesar rose to fame with his debut role as Ximen Yan in the 2018 television series Meteor Garden, the remake of popular Taiwanese drama series Meteor Garden and based on the Japanese shōjo manga series Boys Over Flowers (花より男子, Hana Yori Dango) written by Yoko Kamio.
+Wu rose to fame with his debut role as Ximen Yan in the 2018 television series Meteor Garden, the remake of popular Taiwanese drama series Meteor Garden and based on the Japanese shōjo manga series Boys Over Flowers (花より男子, Hana Yori Dango) written by Yoko Kamio.

-Caesar appeared in Harper's Bazaar China with his Meteor Garden costars Dylan Wang, Darren Chen and Connor Leong in the November issue.
+Wu appeared in Harper's Bazaar China with his Meteor Garden costars Dylan Wang, Darren Chen and Connor Leong in the November issue.

 In 2018, he participated in Hunan Satellite TV's variety show Happy Camp and CCTV Sports Channel's football-themed talk show Qi Tan Eleven.

-In 2019, Caesar was cast in the youth historical drama The Chang'an Youth, and historical romance drama General's Lady.
+In 2019, Wu was cast in the youth historical drama The Chang'an Youth, and historical romance drama General's Lady.

 In 2021, he starred in the costume romance micro-drama, The Dreamlike Seal.

-In 2022, he starred in the fantasy suspense romance drama, Shining For One Thing.
+In 2022, he starred in the fantasy suspense romance drama, Shining for One Thing.